octabytes/blog/content/posts/logto/how-to-deploy-your-go-api-on-elestio/index.md

 ---
 draft: true
-title: "How to Deploy Your Go API on Elestio"
+title: "How to Deploy Your Go API on OctaByte"
 date: "2024-03-23"
 description: "As a developer, you might have built multiple APIs and integrated them with your web application.
-So, In today's tutorial, we are going to see how you can quickly build a simple Ping-Pong API and deploy it easily and quickly on Elestio.
+So, In today's tutorial, we are going to see how you can quickly build a simple Ping-Pong API and deploy it easily and quickly on OctaByte.

 Let's set it up!"